CrashOverride85/zc95/README.md

 ## History
 The ZC95 is very heavily inspired by the MK312-BT, which is a reversed engineered version of the ET-312.
 The original repo for that project is long gone, but there is a fork [here](https://github.com/CrashOverride85/mk312-bt).

-The ZC95 mk1 was made public in late 2021, and had a similar form factor to the MK312.
+The [ZC95 mk1](https://github.com/CrashOverride85/zc95/tree/MKI) was made public in late 2021, and had a similar form factor to the MK312.
 That version has been built successfully by many.

-The mk1 zc95 had the output stage on a separate PCB.
+The [ZC95 mk1](https://github.com/CrashOverride85/zc95/tree/MKI) had the output stage on a separate PCB.
 It's no longer part of the zc95 build, but could still be built and used to add 4 channel estim output to an Arduino (with notes for & tested with an ESP32).
 The PCB / BoM / build notes for it are [here](./misc/OutputBoard/README.md).

+## MKI vs. MKII
+These are the main changes from the MKI to MKII:

+ - Much smaller - the mainboard is less than half the size
+ - Output, Audio and main board are now combined
+ - USB-C charger input instead of 15v barrel jack
+ - 26650 cell instead of 12v SLA battery (similar capacity)
+ - "Aux" socket swapped for separate "Serial" and "Audio" sockets
+ - Output sockets changed from 2.5mm to 3.5mm
+ - Serial selectable (via jumpers) between 3.3v TTL and RS232
+ - Display no longer briefly flashes white on power on
+ - Removed: 12v output on accessory port

 ## Support, feedback, etc.
 The ZC95 project is provided 'as is' without warranty of any kind, either express or implied.
 The project is provided for your use at your own risk.